pwinckles/jdbc-gen/README.md

 In the future, support may be added for the following features:

+1. `WHERE` clause filtering
+2. Rework sorting
+3. Joins
-1. Enums as a field type
+4. Enums as a field type
-2. `SELECT` query paging
-3. `WHERE` clause filtering
-4. Flat table joins (aggregates will never be supported)
 5. Record support
+6. `SELECT` query paging
-6. Inheritance?
+7. Inheritance?